epochstamp/INFO8003-1/README.md

 3 exercice sessions and 1 project, with expected deliverables.

-### Session and projects
+### Sessions and Project

-- [Project](https://github.com/epochstamp/INFO8003-1/tree/master/project) : See the pdf.
-Deadline to be determined.
 - [Session 1](https://github.com/epochstamp/INFO8003-1/tree/master/discrete_domain) : Assignment on a discrete domain.
 See the pdf.
 Deadlines to be determined.
 - [Session 2](https://github.com/epochstamp/INFO8003-1/tree/master/continuous_domain) : Assignment on a continuous domain (not uploaded yet).
 See the pdf.
 Deadlines to be determined.
 - [Session 3](https://github.com/epochstamp/INFO8003-1/tree/master/continuous_deeplearning_domain) : Assignment on a continuous domain with deep learning and images (not uploaded yet).
 See the pdf.
 Deadlines to be determined.
+- [Project](https://github.com/epochstamp/INFO8003-1/tree/master/project) : See the pdf.
+Deadline to be determined.

 ### Submission